 Since all of these AV applications run over the same cabling media used for data transmission, they are deployed using the same best practices and are subject to the same performance parameters.
-So if Category 6A cable is deployed for either HDBaseT, SDVoE or other IP-based AV application, it must be certified to meet the TIA Category 6A standard – especially if you want to receive the manufacturer's warranty.
+So if Category 6A cable is deployed for HDBaseT, SDVoE, or other IP-based AV applications, it must be certified to meet the TIA Category 6A standard—especially if you want to receive the manufacturer's warranty.

 The Power to Display

 Something else common to both HDBaseT and SDVoE is that both can transmit higher levels of DC power using all four pairs of a twisted pair cable—one using power over HDBaseT (POH) and the other using power over Ethernet (PoE).
 POH delivers up to 100W of DC power over four pairs in conjunction with the HDBaseT video signals, while PoE delivers up to 60W (Type 3) or 90W (Type 4) of DC power over four pairs in conjunction with the IP-based video signal.
 These power levels are enough to power typical LED video displays, monitors and digital signage, eliminating the need for AC power.
 Even some of the set-top boxes are now being powered this way.